Vintage film cameras in a shelf

 record Movie(string Name, int ReleaseYear, float Rating);

-Notice, we used three recent C# features: the Top-level statements, records from C# 9.0, and global using statements from C# 10.0.
+We used three recent C# features: the Top-level statements, records from C# 9.0, and global using statements from C# 10.0.
 We don’t need all the boilerplate code to write a Console application anymore.

 2. DistinctBy